Dennis Trident 3: New World First Bus

-First batch (1998 - 1999)
+First batch (1998–1999)

 Three batches of NWFB Tridents are 12 metres in length, including the first batch of 160 Alexander-bodied Tridents and 42 Duple Metsec-bodied Tridents, both entering service starting from late 1998.
 NWFB assigned two different number schemes for these Tridents according to their bodywork (1001 onwards for Alexander bodied ones, and 3001 onwards for Duple bodied ones).

-Second batch: Shorter variations (1999 - 2000)
+Second batch: Shorter variations (1999–2000)

 The second NWFB batch entered service throughout 1999 as well as early 2000.

 NWFB adopted a policy of purchasing shorter variations of Tridents in its second batch.
 50 buses of this batch were still 12 metres in length (30 with Alexander ALX500 bodywork, and 20 with Duple Metsec bodies), but all others have a shorter length.

 Thirty 11.3-metre Tridents (Fleet Numbers 1401–1430) entered service in 1999, along with sixty-two 10.6-metre ones (Fleet numbers 1601–1662).
 All these 92 buses were with Alexander ALX500 bodywork, and quickly replaced the old buses inherited from CMB.

-A slightly later batch of 40 Tridents (Fleet numbers 3301–3340) were fitted with specially-designed Duple Metsec bodywork.
-They were 10.3 m (34 ft) in length and 4.17 m (13.7 ft) in height, about a feet lower than standard models.
-These buses were designed for both height and length restrictive road conditions in the hills of Hong Kong Island, including the ones leading to The Peak.
+A slightly later batch of 40 Tridents (Fleet numbers 3301–3340) were fitted with specially designed Duple Metsec bodywork.
+They were 10.3 m (34 ft) in length and 4.17 m (13.7 ft) in height, about a foot lower than standard models.
+These buses were designed for both height- and length-restrictive road conditions in the hills of Hong Kong Island, including the ones leading to The Peak.
 These buses' fleet numbers originally included an "L" (for Low height) at the end, but removed some years later.

-Last batch (2000 - 2002)
+Last batch (2000–2002)

-A 10.6m Trident prototype (Fleet number 3601) was acquired by NWFB in 2000, but the next Trident batch came only two years later.
+A 10.6 m Trident prototype (Fleet number 3601) was acquired by NWFB in 2000, but the next Trident batch came only two years later.
 41 Tridents with Euro III standard engines entered NWFB in 2002.
-21 of them were of Alexander-bodied 12m version, while the other 20 were 10.3m special editions.
+21 of them were of Alexander-bodied 12 m version, while the other 20 were 10.3 m special editions.
 Essentially, the last special edition buses are also the last of Duple Metsec-bodied Tridents.